 For starters, it’s expensive and the repair will take at least several days because the fresh concrete must harden and cure before the slab can be used again.
 But even more importantly, if weak soil caused the slab to sink, the soil may compress again under the weight of the new slab.
-A shortcut repair –adding more concrete to level or even out the slab—imposes even more weight on the soil, increasing the risk of sinking in the future.
+A shortcut repair –adding more concrete to even out the slab—imposes even more weight on the soil, increasing the risk of sinking in the future.

 As the foam expands due to a chemical reaction, it pushes the slab back towards its original position.
 An experienced PolyLevel® technician can gauge the expanding action of the foam, controlling the injection process for just the right degree of slab-raising action.

 Because the injected polymer material cures quickly, the restored slab can return to its full weight-bearing function within a matter of minutes.
 The cost of concrete lifting through the PolyLevel® method also costs far less than replacing the concrete slab altogether.
 Contact your local PolyLevel® contractor today for a free concrete leveling estimate!